rmrmg/tree-of-life/scripts/readme.md

 ## calcHeatOfFormation.py
 calculate heat of formation with mopac.
 Mopac need to be installed in /opt/mopac (see http://openmopac.net/ for details how to get and install mopac)

+## calcCyclesSimilarityAndDiversity.py

+calculates similarity and diversity of cycles requires as a input text file with semicolon separated list of reaction in cycle (each cycle = one line)